jashandeep1995/Restaurant_TableReservation/README.md

 a.
 Search Menu according to the time of order delivery

-- During login, the main page will appear and customer can see menu items accordingly.
-As availability of items differ from time to time.
+- The main page will show after logging in, and customers can access the menu options there.
+Because product availability varies from time to time.

 b.
 Allow to search menu according to category

-- Customers can search menu according to category , this functionality will be working as a search criteria i.e. search criteria will be according to category.
+- Customers may search the menu according to category; this capability will operate as a search criteria, i.e., the category will be the search criteria.

 c.
 Allow to book order